Osinbajo says perpetrators of Plateau killings won"t go unpunished

 "The Inspector General of Police has deployed more personnel to Plateau and the Chief of Defence Staff has announced this morning that Special Forces will be deployed to Plateau.

-"The Special Forces would complement the Operation Safe Haven’s effort that has been keeping peace in the state," he said.
+"The Special Forces will complement the Operation Safe Haven’s effort that has been keeping peace in the state," he said.

 The vice president expressed sadness over the development.